robertkirkman/termux-generator/README.md

 # termux-generator

-This script builds a vanilla, or optionally modified with custom plugins, [termux-play-store/termux-apps/termux-app](https://github.com/termux-play-store/termux-apps/tree/main/termux-app) from source, but allows changing the package name from `com.termux` to anything else with a single command.
+This script builds a [termux/termux-app](https://github.com/termux/termux-app) or [termux-play-store/termux-apps/termux-app](https://github.com/termux-play-store/termux-apps/tree/main/termux-app) from source, but allows changing the package name from `com.termux` to anything else with a single command.

+> [!TIP]
+> termux-generator now supports using **"F-Droid" Termux** as the fork base!
+> The original "F-Droid" Termux project is upstream of "Google Play" Termux.
+> At time of writing, it has some bootstrap storage use inefficiency and may be more susceptible to errors when additional packages are built with `--add`, but provides slightly newer packages at build-time, more UI features, support for Android 7 through 10, and `termux-exec` 2+ for better Android 14+ support.

 ### Dependencies